Israel Conquers Og of Bashan

 Reuben, Gad, and Half of Manasseh Settle East of the Jordan

-21 And I charged Joshua as well at that time, saying: "Your own eyes have seen everything that the Lord your God has done to these two kings; so the Lord will do to all the kingdoms into which you are about to cross.
-22 Do not fear them, for it is the Lord your God who fights for you."
+21 And I commanded Joshua at that time, 'Your eyes have seen all that the Lord your God has done to these two kings.
+So will the Lord do to all the kingdoms into which you are crossing.
+22 You shall not fear them, for it is the Lord your God who fights for you.'

 Moses Not Permitted to Enter Canaan

-23 At that time, too, I entreated the Lord, saying: 24 "O Lord God, you have only begun to show your servant your greatness and your might; what god in heaven or on earth can perform deeds and mighty acts like yours!
-25 Let me cross over to see the good land beyond the Jordan, that good hill country and the Lebanon."
-26 But the Lord was angry with me on your account and would not heed me.
-The Lord said to me, "Enough from you!
-Never speak to me of this matter again!
-27 Go up to the top of Pisgah and look around you to the west, to the north, to the south, and to the east.
-Look well, for you shall not cross over this Jordan.
-28 But charge Joshua, and encourage and strengthen him, because it is he who shall cross over at the head of this people and who shall secure their possession of the land that you will see."
+23 "And I pleaded with the Lord at that time, saying, 24 'O Lord GOD, you have only begun to show your servant your greatness and your mighty hand.
+For what god is there in heaven or on earth who can do such works and mighty acts as yours?
+25 Please let me go over and see the good land beyond the Jordan, that good hill country and Lebanon.'
+26 But the Lord was angry with me because of you and would not listen to me.
+And the Lord said to me, 'Enough from you; do not speak to me of this matter again.
+27 Go up to the top of Pisgah and lift up your eyes westward and northward and southward and eastward, and look at it with your eyes, for you shall not go over this Jordan.
+28 But charge Joshua, and encourage and strengthen him, for he shall go over at the head of this people, and he shall put them in possession of the land that you shall see.'
 29 So we remained in the valley opposite Beth-peor.

 Moses Exhorts Israel to Obedience